V-Varga/TrichoCompare/README.md

  - Secretome: Twu et al. 2013, Štáfková et al. 2018, de Miguel et al. 2010
  - Mitochondria/Hydrogenosome: Beltrán et al. 2013, Schneider et al. 2011, Rada et al. 2011

 The `query_prot_ids.py` program parses the protein ID encoding reference file in order to extract queried portions of the dataframe (ie. encoded and unencoded value pairs).
 This script was used to find the encoded protein IDs of the control proteins found in the literature.
-The `query_prot_ids__v2.py` program accomplishes the same, but accomadates the complex protein naming scheme of _T. vaginalis_, where individual proteins have multiple names, and the names commonly used in the literature are not the ones that appear as FASTA headers.
+The `query_prot_ids__v2.py` program accomplishes the same, but accommodates the complex protein naming scheme of _T. vaginalis_, where individual proteins have multiple names, and the names commonly used in the literature are not the ones that appear as FASTA headers.

 The `extract_prot_db.py` program filters the species database generated by `prot_DB_plus_OGs.py` - or a filtered version of the same, with the same key columns - in order to extract only those rows that contain protein queries used as input.
 Alternately, searching for a match in a difference column can be specified.